ChrBlo/PetMazeMadness/README.md

-Crazy Pet Escape
+## PET MAZE MADNESS
 A thrilling gyroscope-controlled maze game built with React Native and Expo.
-This project was created as a school assigment designed to encourage us students to explore React Native core components and Expo SDK components and will not be developed further.
+This project was created as a school assigment designed to encourage us students to explore React Native core components and Expo SDK components, and will not be developed any further.

+## How to Play 🎮
+Guide your pet through dangerous mazes using your device's motion sensors.
+Start the game by pressing "STARTA" on the main menu.
+Tilt your device in ALL different directions guide the pet through the maze to the house.
+Avoid red walls - they explode and your pet will die a horrible death! 💀

 # Tech Stack 🛠
 Framework: React Native + Expo